 United States of America Department of State, Trafficking in Persons Report (July 2001).
 The first report by the State Department was 102-pages black and white, shedding light on the “severe forms of trafficking in persons” into the United States that had been mostly ignored by law enforcement officials and unnoticed by the general public.
 That year, the State Department estimated at least 700,000 persons were trafficked across international borders each year, and specifically, 45,000 to 50,000 people were trafficked into the United States annually.
 The report set out the minimum standards for eliminating trafficking, and evaluated every country according to a three-tier system.
 This is a great resource to compare country conditions at the beginning of the millennium and see if progress has been made.

-United States of America Department of State, Trafficking in Persons Report (June 2012).
-The State Department’s latest report is 396-pages of color with comprehensive information about not only country evaluations, but also victims’ stories and international programs and campaigns.
+United States of America Department of State, Trafficking in Persons Report (June 2016).
+The State Department’s latest report is 422 pages of color with comprehensive information about not only country evaluation but also victim’s stories and international programs and campaigns.
 This report provides a great depth of information to understanding the current state of human trafficking and the United States’ perspective and active role in the situation.

 2) Electronic resources

 U.S. Department of State – Office to Monitor and Combat Trafficking in Persons.
 This is the web site for the office that was established by TVPA 2000.
 The office provides general information and fact sheets about human trafficking and efforts to combat trafficking by both U.S. and foreign governments.
 Notably, the Office publishes the annual “Trafficking in Persons Report” each summer.
 The site has links to download all of the reports.